 - Hands washed/sanitised between glove changes

-- Cleaning of breathalyser device between tests (all mouthpieces are individually hygienically sealed)
+- Increased cleaning of breathalyser device (all mouthpieces are individually hygienically sealed)

 - All drug tests are conducted with individually sealed test kits.